Fr0sT-Brutal/awesome-pascal/README.md

 * [PRNG](http://www.wolfgang-ehrhardt.de/misc_en.html#prng).
 Seven fast pseudo random number generators with period lengths much greater than Pascal's random function.
 All are implemented with context records, therefore several independent generators can be used simultaneously, they are not cryptographically secure.
 In addition there are three cryptographic generators.

+* [CSV File and String Reader](https://www.codeproject.com/Tips/783493/Delphi-CSV-File-and-String-Reader-Classes).
+TnvvCSVFileReader and TnvvCSVStringReader are light weighted and fast classes that resemble unidirectional data set.

 ## OS ##
 *Tools that help dealing with OS-specific internals*